Skip to main content

 - Use OR when there are two words that can be used interchangeably, but at least one of them needs to be present in your results.

-- coronavirus OR COVID-19 AND Spain (Articles about the virus in Spain only.)
+- coronavirus OR covid 19 OR pandemic AND Spain (Articles about the virus in Spain only.)